 On the 29th September 1923, Cissie’s sister, Elsie Margaret Cain (aged 17) left Liverpool on the SS “Baltic” bound for North America.
-Records show that she landed at Halifax, Nova Scotia on 6th October, with a forwarding address in Philadelphia– she was going to
+Records show that she landed at Halifax, Nova Scotia on 6th October, with a forwarding address in Philadelphia.

 Elsie aged about 16

-visit her oldest sister (Mary), and her three month old niece – Mary Theodora Woolard.
-Apparently her fare had been paid for by her brother-in-law James Albert Woolard.
+She was going to visit her oldest sister (Mary), and her three month old niece – Mary Theodora Woolard.
+Apparently her fare had been paid for by her new brother-in-law – James Albert Woolard.
 On the ship’s passenger manifest, Elsie was described as a “Domestic” with a UK address of 101 Boundary St., Southport.

-Apart from meeting her sister, brother-in-law and the new baby, I know very little about Elsie’s time in the States.
-She did meet up with and marry a certain Harry T. Herman on 31st October 1927 in Manhattan, New York – the marriage appears to have only lasted just over two weeks, for records show that Elsie returned to the U.K. on her own, aboard the SS “Baltic” on the 21st November 1927 – under the name of Margaret Herman, aged 21, with a U.K. address of 101 Boundary Street, Southport – her Mother’s address.
+Apart from meeting her sister, brother-in-law and the new baby, I know very little about the rest of Elsie’s time in the States.
+Presumably she worked and travelled about North America during the next two or three years – though the only record I have found of her in that period, was her marriage to a certain Harry T. Herman on 31st October 1927 in Manhattan, New York.
+The marriage, however, only appears to have lasted just over two weeks – for another record shows that Elsie returned to the U.K. on her own, aboard the SS “Baltic” on the 21st November 1927.
+She travelled under the name of Margaret Herman, aged 21, with a U.K. address of 101 Boundary Street, Southport – her Mother’s address.

 It’s interesting to note that she is described on the passenger manifest as a US Citizen – presumably that citizenship terminated when she later divorced her husband, Harry.